maplesyruppppppp/cne-dropShadow/README.md

-# flixel-animate branch
+# develop branch

-This is here for those that are using the action builds.
-This branch will be here until the update that adds flixel-animate publicly releases.
+This is a branch used for development on future updates that aren't released yet, expect some bugs here!